Web Hosting Hub aims to provide affordable shared hosting to small businesses.

 7. Good Uptime

-Our 12-month testing process revealed that Web Hosting Hub has an average uptime of around 99.98% with a bit more than two hours of downtime.
+Our 12-month testing process revealed that Web Hosting Hub has an average uptime of around 99.97% with more than two hours of downtime.

 That’s pretty good and means that you can rely on Web Hosting Hub to keep your site up.